 A ravioli by any other name would taste as sweet… Although the term ravioli is used broadly for filled pasta, the many names, shapes, and sizes change regionally.
 From agnolotti to triangoli, from anolini to pansotti to tortellini, it all depends on the locale, and then the filling and the shape… and of course, local pride and custom.

 The photograph shows ravioli a mezzaluna (half-moons) filled with ricotta and spinach.
 They’re served in a simple butter sage sauce.
 To be sure, you can buy decent ravioli at a good Italian market.
 Or you can spend a few hours making spectacular ravioli at home.
 I like to recruit my family and make a party out of it.

-For the filling:
+For the pasta

-For the pasta:
+For the filling

-Cut the dough into 4-6 pieces of equal size, but use only one piece at a time (leaving the remaining dough wrapped in plastic).
-If you are doing this the old fashion way, with a rolling pin, then roll it out, fold it back several times, and continue this process until thin.
-Alternatively, pass it through a pasta machine until thin (or until it goes through the second thinnest setting at least twice).
-Take the sheet, and using a cookie cutter or glass of about 2 inches in diameter, cut the pasta into rounds.
+Cut the dough into 4-6 pieces of equal size.
+Use only one piece at a time (leaving the remaining dough wrapped in plastic).
+If you are doing this the-old fashioned way, use a rolling pin to roll it out on a dry, floured surface - fold it back and roll again.
+Repeat this process until a thin sheet of pasta is achieved.
+Alternatively, pass it through a pasta machine until thin, or until it goes through the second thinnest setting at least twice.
+Use a 2-inch cookie or biscuit cutter, or juice glass to cut the pasta into rounds.